 CO2 gaseous phase : CO 2 = CaCO 3 – CaO

-- Consider a system consisting of a solution of sugar in water.
-In this case the solution contains two constituents namely sugar and water.
+- Consider a system comprising a solution of sugar in water.
+In this case, the solution contains two constituents, namely sugar and water.
 Thus, this is a two‐component system.

 Degree of freedom or variance :

 Degree of freedom or variance of a system is defined as the minimum number of the independently variable factors such as temperature, pressure and concentration of the components which must be arbitrarily fixed in order to define the system completely.